wipoi/Biopython_Github-assignment/README.md

 > And I count the number of lines starting with *^>*:
 > `grep -c "^>" NC_000913.faa`

-> Here is another script that count the record with a *for* loop:
+> Here is another way to count the record with a *for* loop:
 > `python3`
 > ```
 > from Bio import SeqIO